Bridging the Gap between Continuous and Informative Discrete Representations by Random Product Quantization: Experiments

 \textbf{Parameter Configuration of Discrete Representation:} The K-means models used in PQ and RPQ quantizers are trained on approximately 100 hours of data from the training set.
 Specifically, the proportion of data used for quantizer training is set to 30\% for the mixed dataset, 100\% for LibriSpeech, 50\% for ML-SUPERB, and 100\% for WenetSpeech.
 Unless otherwise specified, the number of cluster centers for both PQ and RPQ quantizers is fixed at 2000.
 To enhance randomness among multiple sub-quantizers, the initialization method for cluster centers in RPQ is set to \textit{random}.
 In the PQ and RPQ discretization experiments, redundant token removal and subword modeling are omitted for speech discretized sequences.
-For text output sequences, WenetSpeech, as a Chinese dataset, adopts \textit{char} as the subword modeling unit, while all other datasets use BPE 6000.
+For text output sequences, WenetSpeech, as a Chinese dataset, adopts \textit{char} as the subword modeling unit, while all other datasets use byte pair encoding (BPE) with a vocabulary size of 6000.

-\textbf{Downstream Model:} Experiments are conducted using the open-source end-to-end speech processing toolkit ESPnet \footnote{\url{https://github.com/espnet/espnet}} on 4 NVIDIA RTX 4090 GPUs.
-The downstream ASR model is based on E-Branchformer \cite{kim2023branchformer} .
-The learning rate is set to $5\times10^{-4}$ and adjusted dynamically using a warmup scheduler, which gradually increases the learning rate in the early training stages to help the model adapt more effectively to the data.
+\textbf{Downstream Model:} Experiments are conducted using the open-source end-to-end speech processing toolkit ESPnet \footnote{\url{https://github.com/espnet/espnet}}.
+The downstream ASR model is based on E-Branchformer \cite{kim2023branchformer}.
+The learning rate is set to $5\times10^{-4}$ and adjusted dynamically using a warmup scheduler with the steps of 5k by default.
 The CTC weight is set to 0.3, and no external language models are used during training or decoding.
 For all experiments, the beam search size is fixed at 10.